Richard Holm (tenor)

 Richard Holm (3 August 1912 – 20 July 1988) was a German operatic tenor, particularly associated with Mozart, though he sang a wide range of roles.

 Born in Stuttgart, where he studied with Rudolf Ritter, he made his debut at the Kiel Opera House in 1937.
-After engagements in Nuremberg and Hamburg, he joined the Munich State Opera in 1948, where he established himself as a distinguished Mozartian singer; Belmonte, Idamante, Tito, Tamino.
-Other roles included; Serse, Jacquino, David, Alfredo, Rodolfo, Pinkerton.
+After engagements in Nuremberg and Hamburg, he joined the Munich State Opera in 1948, where he established himself as a distinguished Mozartian singer, performing Belmonte, Idamante, Tito, Tamino.
+Other roles included Serse, Jacquino, David, Alfredo, Rodolfo, Pinkerton.
 He created the role of Wallenstein in Hindemith's Harmonie der Welt in 1957.

 He made guest appearances at the Salzburg Festival, the Glyndebourne Festival, the Royal Opera House in London, La Scala in Milan, and the Metropolitan Opera in New York.